Because of their attractive appearance, and algae-eating habits, pleco pets would often draw the attention of both beginner and advanced aquarists.

 Nevertheless, this is far from the truth.

 Whether plecos grow to the size of their tank is partly influenced by two factors:

 Firstly, the full-grown size of a pleco mostly depends on its species.
-Secondly, keeping your plecostomus in an inadequately small tank can hinder the development of a naturally large species to a degree, and could therefore stop it from reaching its maximum potential.
+Secondly, keeping your plecostomus in an inadequately small tank can hinder the development of a naturally large species to a degree, and could therefore stop it from reaching its maximum potential size.

 Nevertheless, if it has the potential to grow big, your fish will still outgrow its aquarium and you will eventually need to move it to a larger tank.
 By doing so you will alleviate your pet’s stress levels and provide it with a healthy environment to live a complete life.

-Low oxygen levels are stunting your pleco’s growth.
+Lower oxygen levels in a smaller tank may stunt your pleco’s growth.

-There is, in fact, evidence that lower oxygen levels stunt the growth of fish.
+There is, in fact, evidence that lower oxygen levels in water stunt the growth of fish that live in it.
 The oxygen levels in your home fish tank would always be lower compared to the waters that a plecostomus inhabits in the wild.

 Bodies of water in the wild have a bigger surface area which is why they are very well-oxygenated by definition.